7Cav/docker-grafana/README.md

 # docker-grafana
-Grafana + influxdb on docker
+Grafana + influxdb on docker for 7cav.us